PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing

+Although certified recovery is usually expected to provide a more rigorous and formal guarantee, we believe that offering a lightweight and statistical guarantee for whether there is an attack may be more practical for real-world applications.

+\begin{itemize}[leftmargin=*] \item First, one obvious shortcoming of certified recovery is its limited performance (e.g., only 26.0\% certified accuracy on ImageNet for a recent work~\cite{metzen2021bagcert}).
+This often makes such defense impracticable for real-world scenarios.

+\item Second, optimizing the model for both clean and adversarial inputs would inevitably decrease the model's accuracy in all existing certified recovery approaches, which may harm the user experience in normal settings.
+However, it is hard for the current certified recovery method to achieve moderate certified performance without such optimization.
+Besides, such optimization, usually done by re-training or even training from scratch, may take more time and computing resources.

-Although certified recovery is usually believed to be more advanced than certified detection, we argue that certified detection may be more practical.
-First, recovering the correct prediction under the presence of adversarial patches is difficult or even impossible in some cases, \eg when the critical area of interest (AOI) is hidden by an adversarial patch.
-Second, optimizing the model for both clean and adversarial inputs would inevitably decrease the model's accuracy in all existing certified recovery approaches, which may harm the user experience in normal settings.
-The focus of this paper is certified detection.
+\item In addition, we observe that recovering the correct prediction under the presence of adversarial patches is difficult or even impossible in some cases, \eg when the critical {region of interest (ROI)} is hidden by an adversarial patch.
+Such a mechanism may be difficult to deal with images with a small {ROI}, where most local voters may not get enough information to produce the correct prediction.
+With the advance of camera technology, it is more common to have high-resolution pictures nowadays, leading to a much smaller {\responserefa{}ROI} in practice than the popular MNIST and CIFAR-10 datasets.